 Please note that the Industrial Engineering program is undergoing a major curriculum change.
-This handbook outlines the requirements for what will be referred to as the "old" curriculum.
-Students who completed their third or fourth year, or their 12-16 month PEY Co-op in the 2023-2024 academic year follow the old curriculum.
+This handbook outlines the requirements for what will be referred to as the "new" curriculum.
+Students who started/continued their second year in the 2023-2024 academic year follow the new curriculum.

-ALL INFORMATION IN THIS HANDBOOK WAS MOST RECENTLY UPDATED IN NOVEMBER 2023.
+ALL INFORMATION IN THIS HANDBOOK WAS MOST RECENTLY UPDATED IN DECEMBER 2023.
 COURSES, DEGREE REQUIREMENTS, AND DATES MAY CHANGE FROM YEAR TO YEAR.
 PLEASE REFER TO THE CURRENT YEAR'S ENGINEERING ACADEMIC CALENDAR.